n8n-io/n8n-docs/docs/hosting/installation/npm.md

 ## Reverting an upgrade

-[TODO: confirm order - install first or revert first]

-To revert an upgrade, install an older version.
+Install the older version that you want to go back to.

+If the upgrade involved a database migration:

+1. Check the feature documentation and release notes to see if there are any manual changes you need to make.
-If the upgrade involved a database migration, run `n8n db:revert` to roll back the database.
+1. Run `n8n db:revert` on your current version to roll back the database.

 ## Windows troubleshooting